 The Battle Ground Hotel Museum focuses on early tourism, from a time when tourists came to see not just the falls but also the 1812 battlefield.

 And Willoughby Historical Museum looks at everyday rural life, as well as commemorating the Battle of Chippawa.
 All three sites offer extensive collections, as well as programs and activities for schools and the public.
 The Historical Museum and the Willoughby Museum also offer research opportunities.
-For more information please visit our website.
+For more information please visit the Niagara Falls Museums website.